wburkle11/trapped-ions/Cooling/EIT_Cooling/README.md

   <img src="./images/zoomed_fano.png" alt="Fano-Like Profile" width="800" height="350"/>
 </p>

-The black, dashed line above indicated the position of the CARRIER transistion, which due to the quantum interference of the applied probe/driving beams, is exactly 0.
+The black, dashed line above indicated the position of the CARRIER transistion, which due to the quantum interference of the applied probe/driving beams, results in a null point along the absorption spectrum.
 The CARRIER transition falls exactly at the detuning we used to create our two-photon resonance condition (i.e Λ-scheme).
 Red and Blue lines indicate positions of motional sidebands given a trap secular frequency.
-The Green line, indicates the position of the absorbtion peak which in other words, is the position of the light shift from the applied dressing beam.
+The Green line, indicates the position of the light shift from the applied dressing beam.
+The whole goal in implementing EIT cooling is to tailor this light shift for a given trap freq, for which red sideband transitions (RSB) greatly dominates over the blue sideband transitions (BSB).
+Moreover, the width of the fano-like absorption peak can be tailored such that all normal modes in the direction of the defined trap freq fit within this "cooling" bandwidth.